mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### TL;DR;

-The version 1.12.0 / v1.1.0 (extensions) releases are one of the biggest suite release of RepoDB.
-It contains the important updates to its features and capabilities.
+The version [v1.12.0](https://www.nuget.org/packages/RepoDb/1.12.0) together with its extensions (at [v1.1.0](https://repodb.net/release/core)) releases are one of the biggest suite release of RepoDB.
+It includes the major updates to its core features and capabilities.
 It also includes some Major Enhancements, Bug Fixes and important requests from the .NET community.
-It has the initial complete support to F# programming language and is bundled with the new Enhanced Compiler, Class Handler and Advanced Dynamic Operation Invocations.
+It has the initial complete support to F# programming language; bundled by the new Enhanced Compiler, Class Handler and Advanced Dynamic Operation Invocations.

 ### Highlights